Bubblemelon/Ruby-Stuff/ruby practice/README.md

 > require_relative ['lettercount'](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/lettercount.rb) and ['randlettergen'](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/randlettergen.rb), only used during testing.
 > Takes a hash of lowercase letters as keys and its frequency as values, e.g. "aaabbc", a=>3 b=>2 c=>1
 > Returns the number of repeating letters.
 > e.g. "aaabbc", using this function would return 2.
-As in, there are 2 repeating letters i.e. "a" and "b".
+As in, there are 2 repeating letters i.e. "a" and "b"
 > In other words, this function counts the number of letters that repeat (not a letter's frequency of repeats).

 `num_repeated_letters( s )`